-Handling of Environment Pollution by Radioactive Materials" was decided by the Cabinet and, inheriting the concept of the "Basic Policy for Emergency Response on Decontamination Work", the long-term goals of an additional exposure dose of 1mSv or less per year, etc. were stipulated for regions in which the additional exposure dose was less than 20mSv/y.
+Subsequently, on November 11, 2011 the Basic Policy per the "Act on Special Measures concerning the Handling of Environmental Pollution by Radioactive Materials" was decided by the Cabinet and, inheriting the concept of the "Basic Policy for Emergency Response on Decontamination Work", the long-term goals of an additional exposure dose of 1mSv or less per year, etc. were stipulated for regions in which the additional exposure dose was less than 20mSv per year.

-Furthermore, for regions within the SDA other than the regions in which the additional exposure dose is particularly high, the ministry aimed to take action on the decontamination, etc. of soil, etc. in buildings such as houses, offices, public facilities, etc., roads, agricultural land, forests near living areas, etc. and to gradually transport the removed soil, etc. generated from that process to appropriately managed Temporary Storage Sites (TSS) by the end of March 2014.
+Furthermore, for regions within the SDAs other than the regions in which the additional exposure dose is particularly high, the ministry aimed to take action on the decontamination, etc. of soil, etc. in buildings such as houses, offices, public facilities, etc., roads, agricultural land, forests near living areas, etc. and to gradually transport the removed soil, etc. generated from that process to appropriately managed Temporary Storage Sites (TSS) by the end of March 2014.